16 Royalty Party Themes

 4. The Castle Builders

 There are online companies like Kid Eco that sell cardboard playhouses and castles.
-A tremendous idea for a royal party would be for you and the children to assemble and decorate the castle that will house your king, queen, prince, or princess.
-While the parents might want to do the majority of the setting up, kids will love the fact that they can draw on the walls and decorate the castle to their hearts’ content.
+A wonderful idea for a royal party would be for you and the children to put together and decorate the castle that will house your king, queen, prince, or princess.
+While the parents might want to do the majority of the setting up, kids will love the chance to draw on the walls and brighten it up to their hearts’ content.

-Once the castle is complete and decorated as the children see fit, you have a brand-new centerpiece for your royal party.
-If you have any ideas for games or you want to crown the birthday boy or girl with all the pomp and glitz of a real royal event, this is the perfect place to do it.
-Though it won’t last forever, the castle can always be disassembled and played with time and time again.
+Once the castle is complete and painted as the children see fit, you have a brand new centerpiece for your royal party.
+If you have any ideas for games or events, like crowning the birthday boy or girl with all the pomp and glitz of a real royal event, this is the perfect place to do it.
+Though it won’t last forever, the mansion can always be disassembled and played with time and time again.

 5. The Royal Tea Party